Cbyernus/SteamVR/API-Documentation.md

 # Overview
 The OpenVR API provides a game with a way to interact with Virtual Reality displays without relying on a specific hardware vendor's SDK.
 It can be updated independently of the game to add support for new hardware or software updates.

+This means that you uses only one API to access headset position whether the user uses Oculus, Mixed Reality, or Vive headset.

 The API is implemented as a set of C++ interface classes full of pure virtual functions.
 When an application initializes the system it will return the interface that matches the header in the SDK used by that application.
 Once a version of an interface is published, it will be supported in all future versions, so the application will not need to update to a new SDK to move forward to new hardware and other features.

 ## Concrete practical example